Travel guide

 Vietnam Viettel, Vinaphone Very good on the coast and in cities

-Indonesia (Bali) Telkomsel Solid in Bali; patchy on smaller islands
+Indonesia (Bali) Telkomsel Solid in Bali; patchy in smaller islands

-South Korea SKT, KT Almost total 5G in urban areas
+South Korea SKT, KT Almost complete 5G in urban areas

 How to install and activate it in 1 minute

-The process is identical for almost any eSIM and doesn't require you to be a techie.
+The process is identical for almost any eSIM and doesn't require being tech-savvy.
 You buy the plan, receive a QR by email, scan it from your phone's settings, and that's it: the eSIM is installed before you fly and activates upon arrival.

 The order we recommend to avoid surprises:

-1. Check that your mobile is eSIM compatible (almost all mid-to-high-end phones since 2019 are).
+1. Check that your phone is eSIM compatible (almost all mid-to-high-end phones since 2019 are).

-2. Buy the plan and scan the QR with Wi-Fi at home.
-Consult how to install an eSIM step by step.
+2. Purchase the plan and scan the QR with Wi-Fi at home.
+See how to install an eSIM step-by-step.

 3. Leave the eSIM installed but without activating data until you land.